 I used a Sizzix® star die for my stars.
-I also used two sizes of hole punches – as one set of the heavy duty plastic straws was smaller than the other and I didn’t want my stars to slip down into the beverages – you want them snug enough to stay put on top section the straws.
+I also used two sizes of hole punches – as one set of the heavy duty plastic straws was smaller than the other and I didn’t want my stars to slip down into the beverages – you want them snug enough to stay put on the top section of the straws.

-If the kids attending the party are younger, you can pre-punch or die cut all the stars and just put them out and let the kids stack them onto to fun red, white & blue straws.
-If they are old enough to work with a craft punch, trace and cut out, or even the die cutting machine, let them explore their creativity and cut them for themselves.
+If the kids attending the party are younger, you can pre-punch or die cut all the stars and just put them out and let the kids stack them onto fun red, white & blue straws.
+If they are old enough to work with a craft punch, trace and cut out, or even use the die cutting machine, let them explore their creativity and cut them for themselves.

 These stars were given a bit more “patriotic sparkle” because I used a variety of shimmering red & blue Rowlux® Illusion Film, Graphix® sparkling plastic film, and self adhesive shining faux rhinestone sheets from The Buckle Boutique (the last two were mounted to cardstock star bases since they are self-adhesive).

 Designed by Cindi McGee – Behind These Eyes™